 #4.
 Clearer Understanding of Skills

-As Deloitte’s human capital experts explain in this article, rapidly forming teams requires a clear understanding of each employee’s skills — a capability that has been mastered by the US Department of Defense (DOD).
+As Deloitte’s human capital experts explain, rapidly forming teams requires a clear understanding of each employee’s skills — a capability that has been mastered by the US Department of Defense (DOD).

 “For every soldier, DOD grades his or her leadership experience and skills; captures occupational specialties with details on levels of experience; and compiles a complete service history that encompasses both DOD and non-DOD skills, including degrees and certifications…With this information, DOD can make agile, highly targeted deployments—in essence, teams or networks of teams—from its population of 7 million,” they write.